MogomotsiFM/aws-3-tier-app-architecture/README.md

 ![Screenshot 2024-07-16 142009](https://github.com/user-attachments/assets/662deaab-a5cd-4e4f-9c6c-44c16a6075b2)

 ## Step 4
 At this point, we want to test the architecture from the internet.
-As seen in the golden_ami.sh script, we created the "golden AMI" by:
+As seen in the ***golden_ami.sh*** script, we created the "golden AMI" by:
 - Launching an EC2 instance with an Amazon Linux 2 AMI,
 - Installing Python and Pip,
 - Installing FastAPI and Gunicorn,
 - Copying our dummy application into the EC2 instance,
 - Then creating a custom AMI from this instance.

-We tested the API using Postman.
+Then we tested the API using Postman.
+Postman makes it easy to specify the number of requests and the delay between them.
+You could also set the number of virtual users and model numerous traffic patterns.
 The following figure shows the average CPU utilization per EC2 instance.
 ![Screenshot 2024-07-17 154732](https://github.com/user-attachments/assets/ec5a583f-c871-46e7-8791-8a81feb859d3)

 The following figures show the corresponding metrics for the target group.
 ![Screenshot 2024-07-17 160602](https://github.com/user-attachments/assets/dc311c57-67fa-433d-a859-b7b589544c2e)

+ ## Possible Improvements
+ - Re-use the generate-sequence macro in the network resources template,
+ - The number of EC2 instances in the Auto Scaling Group is a bit noisy, as seen in the target group metrics.
+This could be solved by specifying a "cooldown" period for the auto-scaling policy.
+We could also use two simple scaling policies instead of the target tracking policy.
+This would allow us to specify when to scale in the fleet.
+- Allocating a much smaller public subnet compared to the private one,
+- Make the creation of public subnets optional which is ideal for worker environments,
+- Create the EC2 instance profile and associate its role with the **AmazonSSMManagedInstanceCore** managed policy.
+This is required if we ever need to SSH into one of the servers without open port 22.

+## Conclusion
+We used AWS CloudFormation to provision all the resources required for a three-tier architecture.
+We also "deployed" a dummy application on our servers using a custom AMI.
+The architecture was tested using Postman making it effortless to define virtual users and traffic patterns.
+The test traffic showed that the network foundation is functional and that the number of EC2 instances scales in response to the number of requests.
+We have also proposed various improvements to the architecture.